cyupa/website/src/pages/help/get-started/charts/index.md

 Dovetail’s charts can show three metrics, each of which give you a slightly different perspective on your data.

-* **Annotations by tag.** This shows the total count of annotations created on notes.
-For example, if you have 6 notes and across those notes you’ve added 14 annotations, this would show 14.
+* **Highlights by tag.** This shows the total count of highlights created on notes.
+For example, if you have 6 notes and across those notes you’ve added 14 highlights, this would show 14.
-* **Annotations by note.** This is very similar to annotations by tag however it will only count an annotation at most once per note.
+* **Highlights by note.** This is very similar to highlights by tag however it will only count an highlight at most once per note.
 Using the example above, this would show 6 rather than 14.
-* **Tagged text volume.** This shows the total character count per annotation.
+* **Tagged text volume.** This shows the total character count per highlight.
 If your data is customer interview transcripts or user feedback, this metric can be useful to help you get an understanding of how much importance the subject places on this topic.

 ## Bar chart